maptracker/datasciencecoursera/R-vs-Perl.md

   * `&` is either Perl's `&&` or `and`
   * Unclear to me what `&&` is doing in R

-[Scott]: ./sao.png "Reply from Scott"
+[Scott]: ./sao.png "Information or advice from Scott"